poornimajagadeesan18062008-droid/ChatStudy/README.md

 Thus the study on Client Server Chat Applications has been performed
 ## Result:
 Thus the study on Client Server Chat Applications has been performed
+## Result:
+Thus the study on Client Server Chat Applications has been performed